Eric Lambert (author): Writing career

 He started writing on a Commonwealth Literary Fund grant and self-published his first novel The Twenty Thousand Thieves which was later taken up by Frederick Muller Ltd. London, in 1952.
-It was based on his memories of WWII and despite of getting caught up in the Cold War politics of the time, it sold three-quarters of a million copies.
+It was based on his memories of WWII and despite getting caught up in the Cold War politics of the time, it sold three-quarters of a million copies.

 Realist Writers

 With Frank Hardy and Stephen Murray-Smith, Lambert co-founded the Melbourne Realist Writers Association and collaborated with its members to edit and produce its journal, the Realist Writer.
-In the mid 1950s, he was a co-founder of the journal Overland.
+In the mid-1950s, he was a co-founder of the journal Overland.
 In 1955 he attended the World Assembly for Peace in Helsinki and afterwards stayed on in London.
 Hearing of disturbing events in Hungary, he crossed the border without a visa during the 1956 uprising and was horrified by the aggression of the Soviets against the young people who were demonstrating for independence and peace.
 Back in London, he attempted to get his reports published in the Communist Party press, but to no avail and left the Party embittered with communism.
 Instead, he wrote about events in Hungary for The Daily Telegraph, much to the chagrin of his former communist colleagues.